yaricom/ExCast-ios/README.md

 ## Setup Instructions
 * Get a Chromecast device and get it set up for development: https://developers.google.com/cast/docs/developers#Get_started
 * Register an application on the Developers Console [http://cast.google.com/publish](http://cast.google.com/publish "Google Cast Developer Console").
-The easisest would be to use the Styled Media Receiver option there.
-You will get an App ID when you finsih registering your application.
+The easiest would be to use the Styled Media Receiver option there.
+You will get an App ID when you finish registering your application.
 * Setup the project dependencies in xCode
 * In ChromecastDeviceController.m, replace @"YOUR\_APP\_ID\_HERE" with your app identifier from the Google Cast Developer Console.
 When you are done, it will look something like:
   * static NSString *const kReceiverAppID = @"1234ABCD";